Digital Banking Innovation with Your New Team

 Traditional banks are under pressure from all directions.
 Challengers and disruptors may not have the same customer numbers - but provide a better customer experience and achieve stronger than average product penetration rates.

 The banking industry realize that they need to adapt quickly to meet emerging customer expectations.
 Their major barrier, however, is that they are burdened with legacy technology and processes within siloed organizations - making wholesale change not just expensive but risky.

-Over the past decades, financial services organizations have turned to off-shoring and outsourcing partners to effect change at lower price points.
+Over the past decades, financial institutions have turned to off-shoring and outsourcing partners to effect change at lower price points.
 Various risk/reward arrangements were adopted to drive cost-effective transformation, with varying degrees of success.
 Nor has it provided a platform for much needed innovation.
 It has been more of a case of doing the same as you have always done but at a lower cost.
 The race to the bottom has been run and a different approach is needed to achieve digital banking innovation.

 Reassessing the Global Delivery Model